Murray River Tributaries & Murray–Darling Basin Waterways

 The Central Murray River

-The catchment of the central Murray River covers both sides of the New South Wales and Victorian borders, but while it only accounts for around 3% of the total Murray Darling Basin, it provides over 50% of the inflow of the basin.
+The catchment of the central Murray River covers both sides of the New South Wales and Victorian borders, and while it only accounts for around 3% of the total Murray–Darling Basin, it provides over 50% of the inflow of the basin.

-Along the central sections, which takes in towns like Corowa, Yarrawonga, Tocumwal, Echuca/Moama, Swan Hill, and Mildura, the Murray River is wide and flowing strongly through predominantly riverine plain on both sides of the river.
+Along the central sections — which take in towns like Corowa, Yarrawonga, Tocumwal, Echuca/Moama, Swan Hill, and Mildura — the Murray River is wide and flowing strongly through predominantly riverine plains on both sides.

-The river also flows through the Barmah–Millewa Forest, the largest stand of River Red Gum in the world; it natural wonderment is nationally and internationally recognised.
+The river also flows through the Barmah–Millewa Forest, the largest stand of River Red Gum in the world; its natural wonderment is nationally and internationally recognised.

 - Catchment area: 3% of the Murray–Darling Basin